slingling/slingling.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi friends!
-I am pursuing a Ph.D. in Computer Science and Technology at Xi'an Jiaotong University, under the mentorship of Professor Rao Yuan.
+I am a Ph.D. student in Computer Science and Technology at Xi'an Jiaotong University, under the mentorship of Professor Rao Yuan.
 My research is focused on Social Computing, with a particular interest in the prediction and detection of fake news dissemination, as well as social network analysis.
 {style="text-align: justify;"}